 What is the margin impact of emotional descriptions?

-Emotional menu descriptions increase the perceived value of a dish.
-This allows you to charge a higher price without extra costs, which directly improves your margin.
+Emotional menu descriptions boost the perceived value of a dish.
+This lets you charge higher prices without increasing costs, which directly improves your margin.

 Same steak, different descriptions: